NathanNoye/Obsidian-Vault/Bibles/NASB1995/43 - John/John 10.md

 Many of them were saying, "He has a demon and is insane.
 Why do you listen to Him?"

 ###### 21
 Others were saying, "These are not the sayings of one demon-possessed.
-A demon cannot open the eyes of the blind, can he?"Jesus Asserts His Deity
+A demon cannot open the eyes of the blind, can he?"

+### Jesus Asserts His Deity

 ###### 22
 At that time the Feast of the Dedication took place at Jerusalem;